Causes of death (hlth_cdeath)

 18.1.
 Source data

 For each death, a death certificate is filled in by a physician.
 He must indicate "all diseases, morbid or traumatic conditions that led or contributed to death, and the circumstances of the accident or violence that provoked these traumatisms" in the health section of the certificate, hereby also reporting other relevant information linked to the death.
-Once the physician has filled in the health section, the form is sent to the pertinent municipality.
-The registrar must complete the certificate by indicating the socio-demographic data of the deceased.
-In particular, other than the dates of birth and death this information concerns the place of birth and residence, marital status, educational level, profession, branch of economic activity, citizenship and individual code of the deceased.
+Once the doctor has completed the health section, the form is sent to the relevant municipality.
+The registrar must complete the certificate with the socio-demographic data of the dead person.
+In particular, other than the dates of birth and death this information concerns the place of birth and residence, marital status, educational level, profession, branch of economic activity, citizenship, and individual code of the deceased.
 If a death has occurred during the first year of life, the form is slightly different and, as regards the demographic section, the requested information mainly refers to the condition of the parents.
 Having been filled out in duplicate, the form follows two different paths: one copy is sent to the ASL (where the death occurred), whereas the other copy, before being sent to Istat, is sent to the Prefectures.

 18.2.
 Frequency of data collection